joe-lynch/parallelised-lattice-percolation/README.md

 MPI and OpenMP provide different functionalities.
 An application can be designed with a hybrid model of parallel programming in mind.
 This allows us to run the program on a computer cluster using both OpenMP and MPI.
 OpenMP is used for parallelism within a (multi-core) node, while MPI is used for parallelism between nodes.
 In other words, we use MPI to run multiple separate processes, and send and receive information between those processes.
 We use OpenMP to run multiple threads per process, and share information between those threads.

 ## Requirements
 I will assume you are using Linux.
-If you are using Windows 10 you can also download the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which is very useful.
+If you are using Windows 10 you can also download the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) in order to use linux.

 ### MPI
 To use MPI with C, you must include mpi.h as a header.
 It can be included in your C program with `#include <mpi.h>`, you may need to directly reference its absolute path such as `#include "/usr/include/mpi/mpi.h"`.